d12frosted/elpa-mirror/stable-melpa/jmt-mode-readme.txt

 Installation

-  If you install this package using a package manager, then already `jmt-mode` should activate for any loaded file that has either a `.java` extension or `java` shebang.
+  If you install this package from MELPA using a package manager, then already `jmt-mode` should activate for any loaded file that has either a `.java` extension or `java` shebang.
   Alternatively you may want to install the mode manually:

       1. Put a copy of the present file on your load path. https://www.gnu.org/software/emacs/manual/html_node/elisp/Library-Search.html